 Kids bring with them an element of mess.
 And stuff.
 Boy oh boy, do they bring the stuff.
 Even while they’re still in the womb you begin filling your home with the gear and trappings of the baby.
 And the kid stuff multiplies over the years.

 The first step to having a clean house when you’re a slob is to be realistic about your life.
 Your kids have stuff.
 Your partner has stuff.
 You have stuff.
 I am all for decluttering but there are only so many of your kids’ toys you can throw away before they start to notice.

 How to Have a Clean House When You’re a Slob

 1. Assess Your Storage and Make the Most of It

 I have a bad habit of cleaning off one countertop by moving everything to another one.
 This has never resulted in a cleaner kitchen.
 But I keep trying.
-If you want a clean house, figure out where everything goes.
+If you want a clean house, you need to figure out where everything goes.

 Make sure you are making the most of your shelves and closet space.
 If you move stuff around or store it differently could you make a little more room?
 I like to use storage bins.
-They usually cost about a $1 each and I keep a few extras on hand.
+They usually cost a couple of bucks each and I keep a few extras on hand.
 They are perfect for storing toys, office supplies, puzzles, random kitchen utensils, and many other things.
-And best of all they stack.
+And best of all, they stack.
 So you can use your space more efficiently.

 2. Plan for Your Real Life